December, 2022

 Gary Direnfeld

 If you are sensitive, you may be shying away from important conversations.
 In so doing, things left unsaid, unresolved, may fester.
 Those difficult conversations are important to have.
 You can start by acknowledging you have something difficult or awkward to talk about, but still need to do so.
 That is known as meta-communicating.
 You communicate about the need to communicate.
-It can help smooth the way towards that conversation so it takes place.

 article thumbnail